-Figure 6 - 59 Enter PIN
+Figure 7 - 67 Enter PIN

-- The display will then connect (for specific settings for your display see the documentation supplied with your compatible adapter/display for full details). - To disconnect from the display you can select it in PC and Devices > Devices and click Remove Device > Yes; or go to the Project menu (Charms Bar > Devices) and click Disconnect.
+- The display will then connect (for specific settings for your display see the documentation supplied with your compatible adapter/display for full details). - Go to the Project menu (Charms Bar > Devices) and click Disconnect to temporarily disconnect from the wireless display. - To permanently disconnect from the display (you will need to go back through the connection process again) you can select it in PC and Devices > Devices and click Remove Device > Yes.

-Figure 6 - 60
+Figure 7 - 68

 Remove Device/

 Disconnect